coretech/leaf_loan_app/README.md

-# Leaf Lending App
+# Leaf Loan App

-This is the Leaf Lending App Repository.
+This is the Leaf Loan App Repository.

 ## Getting Started